 Chair of the Community Engagement Committee

 Member of the Board since May 2020.
-Ms. Burquest is the Associate Director of Communications at Procter & Gamble (P&G).
-Ms. Burquest has over 20 years of global public relations, brand and corporate communications experience at P&G, where she currently works across global Citizenship efforts: Sustainability, Gender Equality, Diversity & Inclusion.
-Ms. Burquest currently leads P&G’s global plastic waste and packaging communication strategy efforts to increase collection and recycling, and unleash the circular economy of plastics.
+Ms. Burquest recently retired as the Senior Director of Communications at Procter & Gamble (P&G).
+Ms. Burquest has over 20 years of global public relations, brand and corporate communications experience at P&G, where she worked across global Citizenship efforts: Sustainability, Gender Equality, Diversity & Inclusion.
+Ms. Burquest also led P&G’s global plastic waste and packaging communication strategy efforts to increase collection and recycling, and unleash the circular economy of plastics.

 Director of Packaging, Target

 Member of the Board since 2016 and as Chairwoman of the Board since 2019.
 As a Director of Target’s Packaging team, Ms. Carswell oversees the development of the structural packaging for Target’s brands in food, essentials and beauty.
 With nearly 25 years of leading packaging engineering, Ms. Carswell drives positive change industry wide to improve sustainability and lighten packaging’s footprint on this planet.

 Member of the Board since May 2020.
 Mr. Christman currently leads the Plastics Division of the American Chemistry Council (ACC) in an interim capacity.
 In this role, he leads ACC’s critical goals of reusing, recycling or recovering all plastic packaging by 2040.
 Mr. Christman has also overseen ACC’s Marine Debris, Packaging, Building and Construction, Automotive, and other market team advocacy.